Nick Short - Head of eMedia Unit

 Sonya Powney - Learning Resources Developer

 Sonya joined The Royal Veterinary College in October 1996 and has produced a range of interactive multimedia programs (see examples of Sonya's work) for veterinary undergraduates and vets in practice.
-She currently develops teaching resources for delivery over the RVC intranet and the Blackboard VLE.
+She currently develops teaching resources for delivery over the RVC intranet and RVC Learn.
 Her skills include project management, instructional design, multimedia, programming, usability testing and online assessment.

 Sarah Sherman - BLE Service Manager